nycki93/11ty-comic/README.md

 - Download this code. if you're on github it's under Code -> Download ZIP.
 - Install [**Node.js**](https://nodejs.org/en/download/prebuilt-installer/current).
 This should also install **npm**.
 - Open a command prompt and navigate to this folder.
 - Type `npm install`.
 This will download and install the Eleventy engine.
+Warnings at this stage are fine as long as long as you see "found 0 vulnerabilities" at the bottom.

 ## Usage

 - In your command prompt, type `npm run start`.
 This will run the "start" script in _package.json_, which will compile the website and host it on <http://localhost:8080>.
 - Edit the code with the text editor of your choice!
-The comic pages are under _pages/comic_.
+The comic pages are under _site-root/comic_.
 - Changes should appear automatically.
 If they don't, go back to the command prompt, and type Ctrl-C to stop the program, then `npm run start` to start it again.
 - When you're done making changes, stop the program and type `npm run build` to generate a finished copy of the website.
 It will appear in the _\_site_ folder.
 - Upload the contents of _\_site_ to the static file host of your choice!